Wilkins Micawber: Popular culture

 Micawber is known for asserting his faith that "something will turn up."
 His name has become synonymous with someone who lives in hopeful expectation.
 This has formed the basis for the Micawber Principle, based upon his observation in Chapter 12:

 Annual income twenty pounds, annual expenditure nineteen nineteen and six, result happiness.
 Annual income twenty pounds, annual expenditure twenty pounds nought and six, result misery.

 Written in full, the expenditure amounts are nineteen pounds, nineteen shillings and sixpence (£19/19/6) and £20/0/6, the pre-decimal equivalents of £19.971/2 and £20.021/2 in modern British currency.

 The character was played by W.C.
 Fields in the 1935 screen classic, Personal History, Adventures, Experience, and Observation of David Copperfield the Younger.
 Bob Hoskins took the role in a 1999 BBC serial.
 Peter Capaldi played Micawber in the 2019 Armando Iannucci film The Personal History of David Copperfield.

 Keith Richards of the Rolling Stones named one of his guitars (an early 1950s Fender Telecaster with a Gibson PAF humbucking pickup installed in the neck position) "Micawber"; Richards is known to be a fan of Dickens.
 "There's no reason for my guitar being called Micawber, apart from the fact that it's such an unlikely name.
 There's no one around me called Micawber, so when I scream for Micawber everyone knows what I'm talking about."

 The character formed the basis of Micawber, a 2001 ITV drama series written by John Sullivan and starring David Jason in the title leading role.
 In the U.S. Supreme Court opinion of Bell Atlantic Corp. v.
 Twombly, 550 U.S. 544, 562 (2007), Justice Souter criticized the court for an approach to pleading that "would dispense with any showing of a reasonably founded hope that a plaintiff would be able to make a case; Mr. Micawber's optimism would be enough."

 Entry into general English

 The character of Wilkins Micawber has given rise to the English noun "Micawber" and the adjectives "Micawberish" and "Micawberesque."
 The Merriam-Webster Dictionary defines a Micawber as "one who is poor but lives in optimistic expectation of better fortune."
-Judge David Halpern described Craig Whyte's legal arguments in a case heard in 2013 as "pure Micawberism."
+Judge David Halpern described Craig Whyte's legal arguments as "pure Micawberism" in a 2013 case regarding Whyte's ill-fated ownership of Rangers F.C., for example.